CruisingGeek/HeadUnitVolumeKnob/README.md

 This code has been written to run on an Arduino Pro Micro.
 It should be easy to port it to other Arduino boards.

 ## Dependencies
 This code depends on the CruisingGeekCommon library.
+You can find that library here: https://github.com/CruisingGeek/CruisingGeekCommon
 Unpack that library into your Arduino libraries folder.

+This code also depends on a 3rd party RotoryEncoder library you can find here: https://github.com/mathertel/RotaryEncoder Unpack this into your libraries folder as well.

 ## MOSFET board
 If you are building this project and would like the mosfet board to switch the two external resistors, please contact me @ CruisingGeek@gmail.com